sebastian-fuglesang/sebastian-fuglesang/README.md

-##Sebastian Fuglesang
+## Sebastian Fuglesang

 Hi, my name is Sebastian Fuglesang.
 I am a 25 year old CS student at NTNU currently in my fourth year of my five year degree.

 I am interested in fullstack development, automation, data science and information security.

-Aside from my studies I am currently learning data science with this course at Udemy.
-Link: https://www.udemy.com/course/python-for-machine-learning-data-science-masterclass/
+Aside from my studies I am currently learning data science with this [course](https://www.udemy.com/course/python-for-machine-learning-data-science-masterclass/) at Udemy.

 In my part time job as a fullstack developer at Publizm I am also increasing my knowledge as a fullstack developer.
 Personally I have contributed heavily to the audiobook player, catalogue for books and authors, and the detailed view of authors among other things.
 In this project I have worked primarily with Typescript, React, SCSS and Firebase.
 Link: https://publizm.no/